MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/acpi-driver.md

 ## ACPI specification

-The *Advanced Configuration and Power Interface Specification* ([ACPI 5.0 specification](https://uefi.org/specifications)) is available from the Unified Extensible Firmware Interface Forum website.
+The *Advanced Configuration and Power Interface Specification* ([ACPI 6.4 specification](https://uefi.org/specifications)) is available from the Unified Extensible Firmware Interface Forum website.

 Revision 5.0 of the ACPI specification introduces a set of features to support low-power, mobile PCs that are based on System on Chip (SoC) integrated circuits and that implement the [connected standby](/windows-hardware/design/device-experiences/modern-standby) power model.
-Starting with Windows 8 and later versions, the Windows ACPI driver, Acpi.sys, supports the new features in the ACPI 5.0 specification.
+Starting in Windows 8, the Windows ACPI driver, Acpi.sys, supports the new features in the ACPI 5.0 specification.
 For more information, see [Windows ACPI design guide for SoC platforms](../bringup/windows-acpi-design-guide-for-soc-platforms.md).

 ## ACPI debugging